 Secondary Plan Amendment

 The subject lands are designated 'Medium Density' within the Downtown Brampton Secondary Plan.
-An amendment is required to permit higher density on the subject site.
-The draft Secondary Plan Amendment can be found in Attachment 14.
+An amendment to the permit high density, mixed-use apartment buildings on the subject site.
+The draft Secondary Plan Amendment can be found in Attachment 13.